fitraditya/node-ppt2pdf/README.md

 # node-ppt2pdf

-A nodejs module for converting PowerPoint file into PDF file
+A nodejs module for converting PowerPoint file into PDF file using unoconv

+## Requirement
+Unoconv is required, which requires LibreOffice (or OpenOffice)

 ## Installation
 ```